 Students are required to register for coursework and thesis work at the beginning of each semester.
-The specific date will be announced.
-A Registration Form can be submitted to the

-Office of Academic Affairs and it must be signed by the first-year students' advisors for each program.
+The specific date will be announced on the notice board/email.
+A Registration Form can be print out from student PPC database at "Enrollment" submenu after online registration has been made and it must be signed by the first-year students' advisors for each program.
 For second-year students, the form must be signed by their thesis advisor.
 Any changes in coursework registration must be completed at least two weeks prior to the beginning of the course.